Blog

 The first five rows of the resulting dataframe from the prompt: "Create a comma separated tabular database with column headers of 50 rows of customer data from a dating app.
 Example: ID, FirstName, LastName, Age, City, State, Gender, SexualOrientation, Interests, NumberofLikes, NumberofMatches, DateCustomerJoined, CustomerRating, Df78hd7, Barbara, Prime, 23, Nashville, TN, Female, Lesbian, (Hiking Cooking Running), 2700, 170, 05/09/2017, 4.0, 87hbd7h, Douglas, Woods, 35, Chicago, IL, Male, Gay, (Baking Painting Reading), 3200, 150, 04/01/2019, 3.5, asnf84n, Randy, Ownes, 22, Chicago, IL, Male, Straight, (Running Hiking Knitting), 500, 205, 11/01/2021, 3.2"

-Giving GPT-3 something to base its creation on really helped it give us what we want.
+Giving GPT-3 something to base its creation on really helped it generate fake data we could actually use.
 Here we have column headers, no empty rows, interests being all in one column, and data that generally makes sense!
 Unfortunately, it only gave us 40 rows, but even so, GPT-3 just secured itself a decent performance review.

 Evaluating GPT-3’s Synthetic Data